-David McKinney, Managing Director of Tunstall UK, reviews highlights about technology solutions in the news ahead of the general election.
+Ian Price, Commercial Director of Tunstall Healthcare, reviews highlights about technology solutions in the news ahead of the general election.

-It’s been a big month in terms of healthcare news, with a snap general election being called for the 8th June – it’s meant that issues such as social care, health and therefore technology in the home
+It’s been a big month in terms of healthcare news, with a snap general election being called for the 8 June – it’s meant that issues such as social care, health and therefore technology in the home is being talked about more than usual as the industry works to get it on the agenda for election campaigns.

 One of the challenges facing Connected Healthcare services, is the lack of awareness from some health and social care professionals, housing providers and consumers around what technology solutions are available, how to access them and what the benefits are.
 However, the last month has seen some great stories around what technology in the home can achieve.
 So, with the election just a few weeks away, we need to be considering how we can raise the profile of technology solutions – as highlighted in this timely blog by ATEL ‘Why social care needs to be high on the agenda for 2017’, who recommends more grants for technology to help older adults and people with disabilities stay at home and remain independent for longer.